 Countries not in the Schengen Area have their own border control and visa rules.
 You will always be stopped at border control when entering these countries.

-Most of these countries offer similar 90-day tourist visas (within a 180-day period).
+Most of these countries offer a similar arrangement: a 90-day tourist visa within a 180-day rolling period.

-Therefore, if you want to stay in Europe for longer than 90 days, you can.
-Technically speaking: you could spend 90 days in the Schengen Area, 91 days in any of the countries outside the Schengen Area, and then return to the Schengen Area for another 90 days.
+So if you want to stay in Europe for longer than 90 days, you can.
+For example, you could spend 90 days in the Schengen Area, travel to a non-Schengen country (like the UK, Turkey, or the Balkans) for 90 or more days, and then return to the Schengen Area for another 90 days.